Wyntuition/twitter-api-python/README.md

 # Ineracting with the Twitter API with Python (Tweepy)

+Based on the Twitter data mining exercise from here, https://marcobonzanini.com/2015/03/09/mining-twitter-data-with-python-part-2/

 ## Setup

 1. Create an application if you haven't yet, at `api.twitter.com`, get the credentials and put them in `config.py` as: